Love Island (2015 TV series): Mental health concerns

 Concerns of mental health impacts of Love Island participants has been noted following the deaths of original host Caroline Flack and contestants Sophie Gradon and Mike Thalassitis all within a 20-month period by suicide.
 Gradon's boyfriend also died by suicide about 20 days after her death.
 After the suicides of Gradon and Thalassitis, concerns were raised about the pressures of reality television.
 Before her death, Gradon had spoken of the attacks she had received from online trolls as a result of appearing on the programme.

 Ian Hamilton, a senior lecturer at the University of York on addiction and mental health, described the programme as one that "thrives on manufacturing conflict" and that "unfortunately it's the contestants who bear the brunt of this".
 After Flack's death in February 2020, there were calls from some social media users to cancel the programme.
 Questions were raised about the pressures of the show, and some drew attention to how The Jeremy Kyle Show had recently been cancelled after the suicide of a participant.
 In response, producers of the show provided training on handling negativity, financial management, and social media.

 Some contestants have had revenge porn containing explicit images of them posted online and have received death threats.

 In May 2024, ITV announced that it was reintroducing its ban on families and friends posting on contestants' social media accounts ahead of the 2024 summer series.
 The ban had originally been introduced in 2023 as part of the show's new duty of care protocols, with a commitment to protecting islanders and their families from the harmful effects of social media having been cited.
 However, the ban was lifted during Love Island All Stars.

+From the audience perspective, health professionals have raised concerns about the potential harm to young viewers regarding the increase in advertisements that promote cosmetic surgery and the program's frequent portrayal of contestants who have undergone such procedures.
+Critics argue that this may contribute to unrealistic beauty standards and negatively impact viewers' body image and self-esteem.